aces/Loris/modules/instrument_builder/README.md

 design and build instruments to be installed on a LORIS instance.

 The interface also allows users to load and modify an existing .linst instrument.

-A REDCap data dictionary in .csv format can be converted to .linst and downloaded.
+A REDCap data dictionary in .csv format can be converted to .linst and downloaded (on Firefox only).

 ## Intended Users